josefsbreakfast/Polaris-Protocol/🌑_1_Origin_Points/🧄_Exousiología/🌱_Core_Principles/🌑_what_is_authority.md

-# 🌑 What Is Authority
+# 🌑 What Is Authority?
 **First created:** 2026-05-05 | **Last updated:** 2026-05-27
 *Examining authority as the socially recognised capacity to shape collective reality, coordinate continuity, distribute burden, and maintain survivable legitimacy across time.*